andreiavrammsd/microservices-persistent-communication/README.md

 QUEUE_PORT: "5672" Port for queue instance
 QUEUE_NAME: "services" Name of queue
 QUEUE_NUMBER_OF_CONSUMERS: 3 Number of queue consumers
-RETRY_FAILED_AFTER_MILLISECONDS: 5000 Time to retry failed calls after
+REQUEUE_FAILED_AFTER_MILLISECONDS: 5000 Time to requeue failed calls after
 FILE_LOG_ENABLED: 1 If 1, logs will pe published to file (disable to reduce disk IO)
 FAST_PUBLISH: 0 Performance tweaking.
 If 1, data validation will not be performed when making a request.
 Request is ignored only if body is empty, any other input is accepted.
 If no url, the consumers will ignore the calls and will remove them from queue.
 AUTHORIZATION_HEADER: X-Authorization Authorization header key for requests authorization